Henry Ponting and Hesther Wetmore

 - The remaining estate to be divided equally between her son Thomas and her daughter Sophia

 - If John dies without leaving lawful issue then his £100 is to be divided between Thomas and Sophia.

 Both Henry and Hester are buried in the family tomb (vault) which stands immediately to the left of the west entrance of St Mary The Virgin, the parish church of Berkeley.

 The inscription reads "Sacred to the memory of Henry Ponting of Mobley Farm in this parish who died 8 October 1854 aged 69 years.
 Also of Hester Ponting, his wife who died 5 October 1863 aged 74."
 "Two of their children died in infancy".
 This would appear to be their two sons both named William.
 Son Henry is also commemorated on the same tomb - "In memory of Henry Ponting junior who died 5 February 1851 aged 39 years"

-Our line continues through Henry and Hester's son, Henry Ponting who is considered in Chapter 4 and his descendents make up the remaining chapters of this account.
+Our line continues through Henry and Hester's son, Henry Ponting who is considered in Chapter 4 and his descendants make up the remaining chapters of this first volume.